ChainSafe/lodestar-quickstart/README.md

 1. `dataDir`: Where you want the script and client's configuration data to be setup.
 Should be non-existent one for the first run.
 (The directory if already present will skip fetching the configuration, assuming it has done previously).
 You can also clean indivizual directories of CL/EL between the re-runs.
 2. `elClient`: Which EL client you want, currently working with `geth` and `nethermind`
-3. `devnetVars`: Contains the configuration specific to a devnet, like images, or urls for EL/CL to interact.
+3. `network`: The network/chain you want to load, reads the corresponding `.vars` (for e.g. `goerli.vars`) network configuration , like images, or urls for EL/CL to interact.
 Will be updated with new vars.
 4. `dockerWithSudo`(optional): Provide this argument if your docker needs a sudo prefix
 5. `--withTerminal`(optional): Provide the terminal command prefix for CL and EL processes to run in your favourite terminal.
    You may use an alias or a terminal launching script as long as it waits for the command it runs till ends and then closes.If not provided, it will launch the docker processes in _in-terminal_ mode.